FCA Fit and Proper Tests Explained: SM&CR Requirements Guide

 Examples include:

-The FCA continues to describe these individuals as Certified Persons under the Certification Regime, although this framework may be modified in future following ongoing government and regulatory consultations.
+The FCA continues to classify these individuals as Certified Persons under the Certification Regime, although ongoing government and regulatory consultations may alter this framework in the future.

 How often must Fit and Proper Tests to be carried out?